PseudoPower/AFSM/README.md

 The key idea is using the GADTs extension to hide the state(storage) type.
 If we do not use the GADTs extension, then ```SM a b``` will become ```SM s a b``` where ```s``` denotes the state(storage) type.

+## Examples

+### Reverse Polish notation(RPN.hs)

+It is also known as postfix notation, and it is very straightforward example.
+The input is the infix expression, and the output is the value.
+First, we build a SM named in2post to convert infix notation to postfix expression.
+Then we build a SM named post2ret to evaluate the valus.
+Finally, we use them to compose ```in2ret = in2post >>> post2ret```.

 ## To-Do
   * Basic state machines
   * Event